Elevate-Code/streamlit-projectstarter/docs/authentication.md

 - Send a verification email to a user and/or manually verify their email address
 - Change a user's email or password
 - See user details, metadata, and detailed audit logs

+**Defining roles:**
+New users default to the lowest `public` role, which has no permissions.
+You can change this by editing the user's roles in Users > [user] > Details (not to be confused with the Roles tab).
+1. Open a user's profile in the Auth0 Dashboard.
+2. In the Details tab, scroll down to the "**App** Metadata" section - 🚫 NOT the "User Metadata" section, which is user-editable.
+3. In the "App Metadata" section, define the user's roles like so: `{"roles": ["admin", "editor"]}`
+   - The `roles` values will vary based on your application's needs, for example: `admin`, `editor`, `viewer`, `office`, `accounting`, etc.
+   - You can assign multiple roles to a single user, they will be granted all of the access associated with each role.
+4. Click "Save" to apply the changes.
 ```

 #### Invite-Only Option